 scheduled a number of two-day courses on batch process modeling, cost of goods analysis, production

-scheduling, throughput analysis, cycle time reduction, debottlenecking, and
+scheduling, capacity analysis, cycle time reduction, debottlenecking, and waste

-Fine Chemical, Food, and Consumer Product industries that are
+Fine Chemical, Bio-fuel, Food, and Consumer Product industries

 * Modeling and Optimization of Batch and Continuous Processes

 * Cost of Goods Analysis & Project Economic Evaluation

 * Variability Reduction

 The courses include theory on the above subjects and hands-on sessions with process simulation and scheduling tools that facilitate the above tasks.
 The courses are taught by experts from industry and academia.